kyma-project/website/content/blog-posts/2020-02-11-release-notes-1.10/index.md

 - [Logging](#logging) - Support for Fluent Bit as the new log collector
 - [Service Management](#service-management) - Possible failed status for created ServiceInstances, Helm Broker blocks deleting (Cluster)ServiceBrokers with dependencies
 - [Service Mesh](#service-mesh) - Istio upgraded to 1.4.3, production profile for Istio, production profile for ORY

-## Migrations and upgrades

-As mentioned in the [Service Mesh section](#service-mesh), Istio has been upgraded to 1.4.3 which requires a new version of Tiller.
-Before upgrading to Kyma 1.10, you must upgrade Tiller using the `tiller.yaml` file from the Kyma GitHub release artifacts.
-Once you have Tiller upgraded, you can proceed with the Kyma upgrade.

 ## Known issues